HeroCreationLab/hero-creation-tool/docs/HOW-TO.md

 ## Using Tokenizer for avatars and tokens inside the tool

-If you have Tokenizer installed and active (v3.3.1 or newer), the tool allows you to use it instead of the vanilla File Picker. **There is no setup required, just having the module installed, active and the right version.** By default, the module will **NOT** use Tokenizer as primary option, you as DM needs to set it on the module settings.
-Players can still opt-out by shift-clicking the Select buttons or the avatar/token images, just like in a character sheet.
-You can also disable the integration all together from the Settings.
+If you have Tokenizer installed and active (v3.3.1 or newer), the tool allows you to use it instead of the vanilla File Picker. **There is no setup required, just having the module installed, active and the right version and selecting the option to use it on the module settings.** By default, the module will **NOT** use Tokenizer as primary option, the DM needs to set it on the module settings.
+If the integration is enabled, players can still opt-out by shift-clicking the Select buttons or the avatar/token images, just like in a character sheet.